cornell-zhang/heterocl/README.md

 ## Installation

 ### Install with Conda
 Conda installs HeteroCL pre-built libraries in Python and C++ into the local virtual environmnet.
-After running the following command, you will be able to import HeteroCL in your python program.
+Note that you need to create a new conda environmnet before installing HeteroCL pacakge and python version >= 3.6 is required..
 ```
 conda install -c cornell-zhang heterocl -y
 ```